Atlanta Truck Accident Lawyer

 Sharing Fault for a Georgia Truck Accident

 It’s important to note that you can generally still recover compensation from a truck driver even if you were partially at fault for the accident.
-An example might be if you were texting while driving, but were hit in an intersection by a truck driver that ran a red light.
+An example might be if you were texting while driving but were hit in an intersection by a truck driver who ran a red light.
 In Georgia, you can be awarded damages so long as you weren’t more than 50% to blame for the collision.
 This means that if you are found to be 51% at fault, you would be entitled to nothing.

 Apportioning fault in an accident is not always easy, and in close cases, there can be a lot of uncertainty if these matters go to trial.
-For that reason, it’s important to speak with an Atlanta truck accident attorney to evaluate your case and advise you on how best to proceed.
+For that reason, it’s important to speak with an Atlanta truck accident lawyer to evaluate your case and advise you on how best to proceed.

-Contact Our Atlanta Truck Accident Lawyers Today
+Contact Our Atlanta, GA Truck Accident Lawyers Today

-If you were involved in a truck accident, it’s important to contact a qualified personal injury lawyer early on in the process.
+If you were involved in a truck accident, it’s important to contact a qualified personal injury attorney early on in the process.
 Don’t feel pressured into accepting a settlement until you speak with a law firm that has experience with trucking accident cases.

 Atlanta Truck Accident Testimonial